 By 1999, garage startups began to emerge.
 Most of the entrepreneurs behind such startups were struggling college students or former corporate employees who wanted to branch out on their own.
 As such, they were on a shoestring budget and couldn’t afford to rent an office, hire more people, or set up an administration.

-In 2000, the DOT Appropriations Act was enacted, which legitimized remote work and mandated companies to create telecommuting policies.
+In 2000, the DOT Appropriations Act was enacted, which legitimized remote work and mandated companies to create telecommuting policies which was a big step in the evolution of remote work.

 Fast-forward to a decade later, and over 59% of remote workers were working for private firms.
 From all this, we can safely say that remote work is here to stay.
 Companies that previously expressed concerns over diminished employee performance are now reconsidering their stance on the subject.